What We Do

 We have had the good fortune of working with dogs of all breeds and temperaments.
 We work with many rescues, shelter dogs, fearful dogs and highly reactive and aggressive dogs.
 We also get to work with very young pups, first-time owners as well as experienced owners all the time.
 This is why our methods and techniques have been so effective and why we love what we do!

 Dominance/"Alpha Dog" Method trainers use intimidation or force their dogs to get what they want.
 These are “yank and crank” trainers who often teach owners to roll their dogs on their backs and sometimes growl at them.
 Some even use physical force like kneeing the dog in the chest or poking them in the ribs.
 They often us choke chain or shock collars as a method to force the dog to do everything.
 Many professional dog trainers use these methods because for them "time is money" and they can get a dog trained much quicker by forcing the dog to perform.
 The bottom line is with enough force a dog can be trained to do almost anything.
 The problem with the dominant trainer is that the dog seldom seems stable and comfortable with the handler.
 Dogs with sensitive temperaments can be ruined by these methods.
 These methods create fear and mistrust because the dog never knows when they might be punished.
 We do not believe you need to dominate or intimidate dogs to teach them obedience and good manners.

 Meet The Trainer

-Jessica was working with dogs from a very early age.
+Jessica was loving and working with dogs from a very early age.
 She worked for several local veterinarians and the staffing industry before becoming a professional dog trainer in 2007.
 She was with John's Natural Dog Training Company for 10 years before striking out on her own with Finest City Dog Training.

 Jessica is the proud owner of a Yorkie named Buggy and black Labs named Jag and Doozer all who assist her on her daily training appointments.